circuitdojo/nrf9160-feather-examples-and-drivers/README.md

    ```

 2. Then run `west update` in your freshly created bash/command prompt session.
 This will fetch the nRF9160 Feather examples.

+## License

+Apache 2.0 applies to all samples except for the **tracker** sample.
+See [samples/tracker/LICENSE](samples/tracker/LICENSE) for more info.
+Some samples are based off of the nRF Connect SDK or Zephyr SDK.
+Full credit goes to those authors.
+See license information at the top of those files fore details.